MARY HEALEY JAMIEL | PRODUCER | DIRECTOR | DIRECTOR OF PHOTOGRAPHY

 ELAINE ROGERS | EXECUTIVE PRODUCER

-Elaine Rogers is a partner and co-chair of the Entertainment and New Media Department for the Boston office of New York based firm, Meister Seelig & Fein LLP.
+Elaine Rogers is a partner at the law firm of Sennott Williams & Rogers LLP.
 Ms. Rogers’ practice emphasizes all aspects of the entertainment and new media industry including publishing, licensing, promotion, advertising, interactive media, theater, motion pictures (including film financing), television, including representation of authors, publishers, screenwriters, producers, directors, talent and production companies.
-Ms. Rogers is a former film and television agent with the Kneerim & Williams Agency, a literary and dramatic rights agency.
-Ms. Rogers is currently executive producing The Harbor with Solution Entertainment based on the book “Deadly Codes” by JP O’Donnell, starring multiple Academy Award winner, Bobby Moresco (Crash, Million Dollar Baby).
-Ms. Rogers has packaged, placed and produced a number of film/television deals with studios, distributors, networks, financiers and/or served as counsel including, as a partial list: the film Broken Tower based on the book “The Life of Hart Crane” by Paul Mariani starring, directed and written by Oscar nominated James Franco; Public Enemies starring Johnny Depp, inspired by FBI agent Melvin Purvis; feature documentary Playground directed by Libby Spears and executive produced by George Clooney’s Smokehouse Productions.
+Ms. Rogers is also an affiliated agent with the Kneerim & Williams Agency, a literary and dramatic rights agency.
+Ms. Rogers has packaged and placed a number of film/television deals with studios, distributors, networks, financiers and/or served as counsel.
+She is a filmmaker herself having produced a number of film and television projects.

 MIKE MAJOROS | EDITOR